Curriculum - Key Stage 3

 - Languages: Spanish, French or German

-- Expressive Arts: Food, Dance, Drama, Music, Art and Engineering
+- Expressive Arts: Food, Dance, Drama, Music and Art

 - Enterprise: Computing, Business and Media